jcawley5/architecture-center/docs/ref-arch/RA0004/2-azure-data-integration/readme.md

   date: 2025-01-23
 ---

+Microsoft Fabric is an end-to-end, unified analytics platform that integrates technologies like Azure Data Factory, Azure Synapse Analytics and Power BI into a single unified product.

-Data from Azure platform data services can be seamlessly integrated and harmonized with both SAP and non-SAP data using SAP Datasphere's robust data fabric architecture.
+Data from the Microsoft Fabric Analytics platform - OneLake (the foundational component of Fabric, serving as a single source of truth for analytics data) can be seamlessly integrated and harmonized with both SAP and non-SAP data using SAP Datasphere's robust data fabric architecture.
 This architecture facilitates the unification of disparate data sources, enabling comprehensive data modeling and analytics.

 SAP Datasphere's data fabric architecture supports various modes of data integration, including data federation and data replication.
 Data federation allows real-time access to data without the need for physical data movement, ensuring up-to-date insights and reducing data latency.
 On the other hand, data replication involves copying data from source systems to SAP Datasphere, enabling high-performance data processing and analytics.

-By leveraging SAP Datasphere, organizations can create a unified semantic layer that combines data from Azure services such as Azure Data Explorer and Azure Data Lake Storage with SAP business data.
+By leveraging SAP Datasphere, organizations can create a unified semantic layer that combines data from Microsoft Fabric's data platform with SAP business data.
 This unified view empowers users to perform advanced analytics and generate actionable insights using tools like SAP Analytics Cloud.

 Furthermore, SAP Datasphere provides robust data governance and security features, ensuring that integrated data complies with organizational policies and regulatory requirements.
 This comprehensive approach to data integration and harmonization helps organizations maximize the value of their data assets and drive informed decision-making.